The Second Skin

 In the exploration of recycling our own products, we endeavour to keep the organic cotton separate from the conventional cotton in the recycling process.
 This way, it can be used again as recycled organic cotton, which we think is the very best alternative.
 By exploring ways of recycling our own products we know that the input of recycled cotton is organic, along with the input of new cotton.
 The new product would, therefore, be both organic and recycled.

 To be able to scale up this circular idea to more than just one or a few projects, we need a steady inflow of our own denim to be used as raw material.
 This means that the more Nudie Jeans we can collect in our Repair Stores the better, both for reuse purposes and for recycling.

-In 2018, we collected 10,557 pairs of old Nudie Jeans in our Repair Shops.
-This is an increase of 3,094 pairs compared to 2017, and we hope that more and more customers will hand in their jeans to us when they no longer want them.
+In 2019, we collected 11,573 pairs of old Nudie Jeans in our Repair Shops.
+This is an increase of about 1,000 pairs compared to 2018, and we hope that more and more customers will hand in their jeans to us when they no longer want them.
 This way we can continue to prolong the life of the cotton fiber, regardless of whether this is as a pair of Reuse jeans, patches for the repairs, fabric for new denim accessories, or as a new fiber blend in a new pair of jeans.